qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/cartography.rst

 Topological coloring
 --------------------
-This algorithm assigns a color index to polygon features in such a way that no adjacent polygons share the same color index, whilst minimizing the number of colors required.
+Assigns a color index to polygon features in such a way that no adjacent polygons share the same color index, whilst minimizing the number of colors required.

 The algorithm allows choice of method to use when assigning colors.

 A minimum number of colors can be specified if desired.
 The color index is saved to a new attribute named **color_id**.

-The following example shows the algorithm with 10 different colors chosen: as you can see each color class has the same amount of features:
+The following example shows the algorithm with 10 different colors chosen, as you can see each color class has the same amount of features.

 .. figure:: /static/user_manual/processing_algs/qgis/topological_color.png
   :align: center